LinkWellNodes/Documentation/docs/services/direct-request-jobs/Jobs-and-Pricing.md

 3. Trigger your contract's `request` function!
 Our oracle will write your data to your smart contract within seconds.

 :::info
 We offer free smart contract development and testing services for our **mainnet customers**.
-If this is of interest, please reach out to us via our [request form](https://linkwellnodes.io/Getting-Started.html), or [book a call](https://calendly.com/linkwell-nodes) with us to get started.
+If interested, please reach out to us via our [request form](https://linkwellnodes.io/Getting-Started.html), or [book a meeting](https://calendly.com/linkwell-nodes) with us to get started.
 :::

 ## Related topics: